 What if they become a real, accepted way to talk?
 I’ve lived through wombos as a primary means of communication.
 It’s fun at first, but then becomes more and more confusing.
 They are not a good way to communicate.
 I’m worried that soon we’re going to enter 1984 territory, except that instead of not having synonyms or antonyms, we just won’t have words.
 And even though the primary motivation behind Newspeak in 1984 is to prevent people from insulting the government, the outcome is basically the same.
 The language, our beautiful English language, gets downgraded into a language where we just seek the fastest, most ridiculous sounding way to say something, even if our point is completely unintelligible.

 It’s also possible that I am entirely overreacting, and that wombos are just a fun way to goof around with friends (or anyone, really).
 They sound funny and make us laugh, and laughing is fun.
 But I also know that people will look for the easiest way to accomplish something, even it makes it difficult for everyone else.
-And that’s not me being cynical, that’s me working with people daily and having firsthand experience with how lazy they can be.
+And that’s not me being cynical, that’s Viagra see what it does me working with people daily and having firsthand experience with how lazy they can be.
 So if wombos can help, or worse, encourage people to say things in even less time, then I have no doubt people will use them.
 We did.

 But maybe, just maybe, people will come to realize what my friends and I came to realize.
 That as silly and amusing as they are, you have to use them sparingly.
 Otherwise, everyone hates you.